UDIK: Human rights activities

-UDIK was made up of independent members, intellectuals and professionals from different academic disciplines.
+UDIK’s structure consists of independent members, intellectuals, and professionals from various academic disciplines.

 Other activities

-Since its inception, UDIK supports the women's and LGBT rights. Ćudić in several interviews said that the LGBT community, with the Romani people, is the most vulnerable community in Bosnia and Herzegovina.
-When the Bosnia and Herzegovina's first LGBT Pride Parade was announced in 2019, UDIK immediately supported the parade.
+Since its establishment, UDIK has consistently supported women's rights and LGBT rights.
+The organization has often highlighted the vulnerability of marginalized communities in Bosnia and Herzegovina, particularly the LGBT and Roma communities.
+When Bosnia and Herzegovina's first LGBT Pride Parade was announced in 2019, UDIK immediately expressed its support for the event, reaffirming its commitment to human rights, equality, and the protection of vulnerable social groups.

 Researches

 Publications about war crimes

-Every year UDIK publishes documents about war crimes in Bosnia and Herzegovina.
-UDIK has published extensively on subjects such as war crimes, massacres and human rights violations from 1992 to 1995 in Foča, Višegrad, Sarajevo's Grbavica, Trusina, Sarajevo's Kazani, Sanski Most, Bugojno, Grabovica, Sijekovac, Vlasenica, Zaklopača, Biljani, Čajniče etc. On the 25th anniversary of the Srebrenica genocide, UDIK published a book with the names of the buried victims of genocide from 2003 to 2019.
+Every year, UDIK publishes documents on war crimes in Bosnia and Herzegovina.
+The organization has extensively documented war crimes, massacres, and human rights violations committed between 1992 and 1995 in Foča, Višegrad, Sarajevo's Grbavica, Trusina, Sarajevo's Kazani, Sanski Most, Bugojno, Grabovica, Sijekovac, Vlasenica, Zaklopača, Biljani, and Čajniče.
+On the 25th anniversary of the Srebrenica genocide, UDIK published a book containing the names of genocide victims buried between 2003 and 2019.

-UDIK's publications about war crimes in Bosnia and Herzegovina are available at the Library of Congress in United States.

 Central register of memorials

-In December 2015, UDIK team began to research and compile a register of memorials for victims of the Yugoslav wars (1991-2001) including Albanians, Bosniaks, Croats, Montenegrins, Serbs and Others who were killed or disappeared during the armed conflicts in Yugoslavia (1991–2001) with the aim of creating the Central register of memorials on the territory of the former Socialist Federal Republic of Yugoslavia (SFRY) that would serve to curb attempts at historical revisionism and manipulative use of the numbers of victims.

-The register is based on analysis of documents from municipalities, cities, museums, tourist organizations, Islamic Community of Bosnia and Herzegovina, Serbian Orthodox Church, ministries of veterans including newspaper reports from the period, internet, publications, associations of veterans and families of the dead, etc.

-In 2016, UDIK published the first results of the Central register of memorials for Bosnia and Herzegovina, listing more than 2.100 memorials to the victims of Bosnian War.
+In 2016, UDIK published the first results of the Central register of memorials for Bosnia and Herzegovina, listing more than 2.100 memorials to the victims of the Bosnian War.
 Next year, UDIK also published register about more than 1.200 memorials built in Croatia dedicated to the victims of Homeland War.
-In 2018 UDIK published register about more than 300 memorials build in Serbia (without Kosovo) and Montenegro dedicated to the victims of Serbia and Montenegro in Yugoslav wars.
-The registry also included memorials dedicated to the victims of NATO bombing of Serbia and Montenegro.
+In 2018, UDIK published a register about more than 300 memorials built in Serbia and Montenegro dedicated to the victims of Serbia and Montenegro in the Yugoslav wars.
+The registry also included memorials dedicated to the victims of the NATO bombing of Serbia and Montenegro in Yugoslav wars.

-The Central register of memorials of the Yugoslav wars is still the only register of memorials to victims of the Yugoslav wars on the territory of the countries of the former Yugoslavia.
+The Central register of memorials of the Yugoslav wars is still the only register of memorials to victims of the Yugoslav wars on the territory of the countries of Yugoslavia.